dwaidatta/algorithms-from-scratch/README.md

 ## 💡 Why This Approach?

 By avoiding major libraries, we force ourselves to truly understand how each algorithm works under the hood.
-This is a great way to learn, teach, and demystify the magic behind modern software and data science.
+This is a great way to learn, teach, and demystify the magic behind modern software, data science, maths physics and core CS topics which are widely used.

 ---